-This course is an introduction to the legal system and legal practice and principles.
+An introduction to the legal system and legal practice and principles.
 This course provides an overview of the legal system, the role of paralegals within the system, and law office procedures.
 The course also focuses on critical thinking, communication skills, case analysis, the laws of contracts and torts and ethical issues confronted by legal professionals.
 In addition, the course provides an overview of paralegal careers and employment techniques.